Afirot/My_Walkthrough/HTB/IMAGERY/Readme.md

 nmap -p 22,8000 -sCV imagery.htb
 ```

-This reveal who, the http service in port 8000 is a python server.
+This reveal that the http service in port 8000 is a python server.

 ![Logo](images/image18.png)